Florida flight diverted after woman fakes medical emergency

 TALLAHASSEE, Fla.
-(AP) — A woman demanding a larger seat on an American Airlines flight is in custody after faking a medical condition that prompted the pilot to head back to a Florida airport.
+(AP) — A woman demanding a larger seat on an American Airlines flight was taken into custody after faking a medical condition that prompted the pilot to head back to a Florida airport.

 Flight crews summoned authorities once the Miami-bound flight arrived back in Pensacola early Friday morning.